 If the Sponsor Loan is insufficient to cover the working capital requirements of the Company, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
+As of both March 31, 2022 and December 31, 2021, there were no amounts outstanding under the Working Capital Loans.

 The Sponsor pays expenses on the Company's behalf.
 The Company reimburses the Sponsor for such expenses paid on its behalf.
-The unpaid balance is included in Payables to related parties on the accompanying balance sheet.
-As of September 30, 2021 and December 31, 2020, the Company had accounts payable outstanding to the Sponsor for such expenses paid on the Company's behalf of approximately \$527,000 and \$0, respectively.
+The unpaid balance is included in Payables to related parties on the accompanying unaudited condensed balance sheets.
+As of both March 31, 2022 and December 31, 2021, the Company had accounts payable outstanding to the Sponsor for such expenses paid on the Company's behalf of approximately \$571,000.